Stern Cohen LLP is committed to protecting our clients’ privacy.

 If you have any questions regarding the Act, or Stern Cohen’s compliance with it, you may contact our privacy officer by e-mail at [email protected], or by mail to the privacy officer’s attention at our offices.

-Changes or additions to the role of privacy officer will be made known to you upon request, or by consulting the firm’s website at www.sterncohen.com.
+Changes or additions to the role of privacy officer will be made known to you upon request.

 Over the course of conducting day-to-day business, and with clients’ full knowledge, we collect personal information.
-This data is collected and used in the process of providing our clients with professional services (Chartered Accountants, Business Advisors, Corporate Restructuring), or simply for establishing and maintaining communications of a general or specific nature.
+This data is collected and used in the process of providing our clients with professional services (Chartered Professional Accountants, Business Advisors, Tax, Bookkeeping), or simply for establishing and maintaining communications of a general or specific nature.

 Clients’ knowledge of, and consent to, personal information gathering is essential to complying with the Act.
 We accept individual consent in writing, verbally or by electronic means.
 We also accept the consent of clients’ authorized agents.